What I’m reading this week

 The challenge is to redefine what we think we know about print.
 We have no ‘do nothing’ option.
 We do need to change #walkleys

 © 2010 Sharon Green.
-All files, words, content and articles on this site are the intellectual property of the writer and no person is authorised to copy or reproduce the material without the author’s prior consent.
+All files, words, content and articles on this site are the intellectual property of the writer and cbd products person is authorised to copy or reproduce the material without the author’s prior consent.